AmamiRena/DataScienceR/README.md

-# John Hopkins data science
+# Data science in R